croz-ltd/nrich/nrich-excel/README.md

 ```

-Example usage of `ExcelExportService` is:
+Example usage of `ExcelReportService` is:

 ```
     // file where data will be written